lolandese/lolandese.github.com/terms.md

 It is good to know I ..

-- am most productive remote
+- am most productive working at my own place
 - have a dedicated office
 - have no kids around
 - adapt to your time zone when necessary.